 7) Reload page every x minutes:

-Opera has a feature where it lets you configure a certain webpage to reload every few seconds or minutes.
+Opera has a feature where it lets you configure a certain web page to reload every few seconds or minutes.
 This can be useful to see updates on certain sites that doesn’t automatically update itself.

 8) Clone Tab:

-In some situation you want to to back to the previous link but also want keep the current website open.
-Without going through elaborate tasks, on Opera you could just right click and “clone Tab” to duplicate your current tab and go about doing your business.
+In some situation, you want to back to the previous link but also want to keep the current website open.
+Without going through elaborate tasks, on Opera, you could just right click and “clone Tab” to duplicate your current tab and go about doing your business.